jupyterlab/jupyter-ai/docs/source/users/index.md

 responsible for all charges they incur when they make API requests.
 Review your model provider's pricing information before submitting requests via Jupyter AI.
 :::

-## Installing

-You can use `conda` or `pip` to install Jupyter AI.
-If you're using macOS on an Apple Silicon-based Mac (M1, M1 Pro, M2, etc.), we strongly recommend using `conda`.

-Python 3.8 or newer is required; older versions of Python do not support the `typing` module we use, and as of June 30, 2023, have reached end of life.

-Before you can use Jupyter AI, you will need to install any packages and set environment variables with API keys for the model providers that you will use.
-See [our documentation](https://jupyter-ai.readthedocs.io/en/latest/users/index.html) for details about what you'll need.

-### With pip

-If you want to install both the `%%ai` magic and the JupyterLab extension, you can run:

-    $ pip install jupyter_ai

-If you are not using JupyterLab and you only want to install the Jupyter AI `%%ai` magic, you can run:

-    $ pip install jupyter_ai_magics

-### With conda

-First, install [conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) and create an environment that uses Python 3.11:

-    $ conda create -n jupyter-ai python=3.11
-    $ conda activate jupyter-ai
-    $ pip install jupyter_ai

-If you are not using JupyterLab and you only want to install the Jupyter AI `%%ai` magic, you can run:

-    $ pip install jupyter_ai_magics

-The `%%ai` magic will work anywhere the IPython kernel runs (JupyterLab, Jupyter Notebook, Google Colab, VSCode, etc.).

-You can check that the Jupyter AI server extension is enabled by running:

-    $ jupyter server extension list

-To verify that the frontend extension is installed, run:

-    $ jupyter labextension list

-To remove the extension, run:

-    $ pip uninstall jupyter_ai

-or

-    $ pip uninstall jupyter_ai_magics

 ## The chat interface